hattya/vcvars.vim/README.rst

 vcvars.vim
 ==========

-vcvars.vim is a Vim plugin to retrieve the PATH, INCLUDE, LIB and LIBPATH environment variables for a specified version of Visual C++.
+vcvars.vim is a Vim plugin to retrieve the PATH, INCLUDE, LIB, and LIBPATH environment variables for a specified version of Visual C++.

 .. image:: https://ci.appveyor.com/api/projects/status/pjvw0fiidsy229jq/branch/master?svg=true